dnowogorski/kafka-streams-demo/README.md

 # kafka-streams-demo
-Demo application Spring Boot + Kafka Streams
+Sample application with Kafka Streams and Redis integrations